ilielucianno/home-security-setup/README.md

 - Use separate emails for different purposes:
   - Work email
   - Personal email
-  - YouTube / social media email (this one receives phishing attempts daily)
+  - Social media email

 ---

 ## 📌 Real Incident & Lessons Learned

-### Breach (2 years ago — 2023)
+### Breach (2 years ago)
-- **Cause**: Downloaded a modified version of a drawing program from a YouTube link
+- **Cause**: Downloaded a modified version of a legitimate program from a YouTube link
 - **Mistake**: Ignored Windows Security alerts during installation
 - **Impact**: Malware infection
-- **Response**: Changed hundreds of passwords, reinstalled Windows, fully cleaned the system
+- **Response**: Changed all passwords, reinstalled Windows, fully cleaned the system

 ### Key Lessons:
 - No software from untrusted sources, even if it looks legitimate
 - Never ignore security alerts — they exist for a reason
 - Even open-source software can be compromised when downloaded from unofficial sources
-- Regular advanced scans with tools like CCleaner and Avira Pro help identify subtle threats missed by basic protection
+- Regular advanced scans help identify subtle threats missed by basic protection

 ---